Azed1ne/Azed1ne/README.md

 <h3>Deep Learning projects:</h3>

-[Image classification on CIFAR-10](https://github.com/Azed1ne/Image-classification-on-the-CIFAR-10-dataset) Built ANN and CNN models to classify the 60k dataset and got an accuracy of 74%.
+[Image classification on CIFAR-10](https://github.com/Azed1ne/Image-classification-on-the-CIFAR-10-dataset) Built ANN and CNN models to classify the 60k dataset and got an accuracy of 74% with WebAPP using Gradio

 <h3>Computer Vision projects:</h3>